 Schools, but may be required to purchase supplemental materials for personal use.
+Private and home schooled students must purchase textbooks.

 Textbooks may be purchased through Lake Technical College's Bookstore located in the Business Office.
 Book lists may also be found at the LTC website at www.laketech.org.